Correlation Between Hartford Balanced and Invesco International

 Strong

-Over the last 90 days The Hartford Balanced has generated negative risk-adjusted returns adding no value to fund investors.
-In spite of fairly strong forward indicators, The Hartford is not utilizing all of its potentials.
+Compared to the overall equity markets, risk-adjusted returns on investments in The Hartford Balanced are ranked lower than 5 (%) of all funds and portfolios of funds over the last 90 days.
+In spite of fairly strong forward indicators, Hartford Balanced is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Invesco International